PSSUN/Rcirc_doc/source/Usage/Usage.md

 circbed = '/path/to/circRNA/bed/file/'
 gff = '/path/to/genome/gff/file'
 genomefasta = '/path/to/genome/fasta'
+# you can use 'bedtools bamtobed' to transform 'bam file' to 'bed file'
-ribo = '/path/to/ribo-seq/bam/file'   # A bam file that align Ribo-seq data to genome rna = '/path/to/rna-seq/bam/file'     # A bam file that align RNA-seq data to genome
+ribo = '/path/to/ribo-seq/bed/file'   # A bam file that align Ribo-seq data to genome rna = '/path/to/rna-seq/bed/file'     # A bam file that align RNA-seq data to genome

 # analysis
 showOverview(circbed = circbed,